tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/APIs.md

 2. Instructor will walk-through the API calls

 ```
-Please don't create new inlets -- lets use th same one as a class
+Please don't create new inlets -- lets use the same one as a class
 ```

 <br>